Intro-CS-App-Dev-and-Deploy/Composite-Shapes/New Lessons/02 Drawing Face/ReadMe.txt

-Using paper to visualize the population
+Using paper origami to visualize the population

 Centering Face in Landscape or Portrait

+visualize ratios and able to use decimals